March 17, 2017

 15. Please print this post and keep as a reference.
 It is easy to get confused among all these different words in different languages (Pali, Sinhala, Sanskrit).
 It is good to settle on exact meanings of these words.

-- In the next post we will discuss the connection between dasa akusala and anatta.
+- The connection between dasa akusala and anatta is discussed at, “Dasa Akusala and Anatta – The Critical Link“.
 That will complete this discussion, and will help cultivating the “anatta sanna“.